Palmmro/SwuScanDesktop/README.txt

 Will create a CSV file at output_collection.csv that can be uploaded to swudb.com/collection -> Bulk Actions -> CSV import

-If you want to skip all this and trust a random .exe file you can just run run.exe

 Install:
 * Java - https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21